tc-ca/Security-Screening-Requests-Demandes-de-filtrage-de-s-curit-/README.md

 3. Upload the provided ```Applications_Static.xlsx``` file to your desired SharePoint Site.
 This is the excel file where new requests will be visible (in addition to the underlying databse)
 4. Update the cloud flow ```Dataverse -> Excel``` found in the cloud flows tab of your solution.

    You will need to update each Excel online connector (there are 6 in total).
-To update these connnectors, your must change the Location, Document Library, and File to point to wherever you decided to upload the excel file
+To update these connnectors, you must change the Location, Document Library, and File to point to wherever you decided to upload the excel file